davidusb-geek/emhass/docs/config.md

 # Configuration file

-In this section, we will explain all the parts of the `config_emhass.yaml` needed to properly run EMHASS.
+In this section, we will explain all parameters used by EMHASS.

-We will find three main parts in the configuration file:
+Note: For some context, the parameters bellow are grouped in configuration catagories.
+EMHASS will receive the and secrets parameters from `config.json` file and secret locations, then sort and format the parameters into their retrospective categories when migrating from the `config` dictionary to the `params` dictionary.

-- The parameters needed to retrieve data from Home Assistant (retrieve_hass_conf)
+- The parameters needed to retrieve data from Home Assistant (`retrieve_hass_conf`)
-- The parameters to define the optimization problem (optim_conf)
+- The parameters to define the optimization problem (`optim_conf`)
-- The parameters used to model the system (plant_conf)
+- The parameters used to model the system (`plant_conf`)

 ## Retrieve HASS data configuration